kronor-io/pg_incremental/README.md

 ### Creating a sequence pipeline

 You can define a sequence pipeline with the `incremental.create_sequence_pipeline` function by specifying a generic pipeline name, the name of a source table name with a sequence or an explicit sequence name, and a command.
-The command you pass will be executed in a context where `$1` and `$2` are set to the lowest and highest value of a range of sequence values that can be safely aggregated.
+The command you pass will be executed in a context where `$1` and `$2` are set to the lowest and highest value of a range of sequence values that can be safely aggregated (bigint).

 Example:
 ```sql